SiaFoundation/siad/modules/renter/README.md

 including contract formation and renewal RPCs, uploading and downloading, verifying Merkle proofs, and synchronizing revision states.
 It is a low-level module whose functionality is largely wrapped by the Contractor.

-### SiaDir
-The SiaDir module is the code that defines what a directory is on the Sia network.
-It also manages accesses and updates to the file, ensuring safety and ACIDity when performing file operations.

-### SiaFile
-The SiaFile module is the code that defines what a file is on the Sia network.
-It also manages accesses and updates to the file, ensuring safety and ACIDity when performing file operations.

 ### Skynet Blacklist
 The Skynet Blacklist module manages the list of skylinks that the Renter wants